Family Law Office

 - Property Mediation: Property mediation may also be ordered at the time of the scheduling conference.
 Parties must agree to participate in this type of mediation.
 Counsel does not have to attend mediation, although the mediator may request that they do so.
 Parties will be ordered to attend two, two-hour sessions with a court approved and qualified mediator.
 Parties are responsible for the fee.

-- Mediation/Parenting Seminar payments: The Court has a small fund for low-income litigants to assist with the fees of court ordered mediation and the parenting seminar.
-Additionally, some of our mediators and our provider for parenting seminars will either offer their service at no cost to eligible litigants or will offer a sliding scale payment plan.
-Litigants are required to submit a fee waiver form for either option to the Family Law Office.
-The request will be approved or denied by the Family Law Coordinator using the income guides from MVLS.
-Upon approval, the court will pay the entire cost of mediation and/or the parenting seminar OR refer the case and ask the provider to perform the service at a reduced rate or pro bono.
+- Mediation payments: The Court has a small fund for low-income litigants to assist with the fees of court ordered mediation.
+Additionally, some of our mediators will either offer their service at no cost to eligible litigants or will offer a sliding scale payment plan.
+Litigants are required to submit a fee waiver form (MS Word document) to the Family Law Office.
+The request will be approved or denied by the Family Law Coordinator using income based eligibility guidelines.
+Upon approval, the court will pay the entire cost of mediation OR refer the case and ask the provider to perform the service at a reduced rate or pro bono.